oceakun/CoWrite/README.md

 - Implement markdown editing functionality using `react-md-editor`.
 - Set up WebSocket communication for real-time communication with backend.

-### Week 4-5: Backend Development
-- Set up backend server using Golang.
-- Define WebSocket endpoints for communication.
-- Develop conflict resolution logic using CRDTs.
-- Integrate persistence layer for storing document data.

 ### Week 6: Deployment
-- Deploy the application to Azure using Docker containers.
+- Deploy the application to cloud using Docker containers.
 - Configure CI/CD pipelines for automated testing and deployment.

 ### Week 7: Testing